-The Town Council annually adopts budgets for the various funds of the primary government.
-All appropriations are legally controlled at the department level for the primary Government al Funds.
+The Town Council annually adopts budgets for the various funds of the primary government and Component Unit EDA.
+All appropriations are legally controlled at the department level for the primary Government Funds.
+The EDA appropriation is determined by the Town Council and controlled in total by the primary government.
 Unexpended appropriations lapse at the end of each fiscal year.